PLEASE DIRECT QUESTIONS TO CECIL WILLIAMS VIA email@example.com; or call 803-531-1662

 Q.: Why is the museum being located in a residential area?

 A. Hundreds of museums are located in residential areas and considered to be an asset, not a liability.
 Because the founder is architect of the building; the location of the Cecil Williams Museum is actually a part of the DNA concept:upon graduating from high school, he wanted to study architecture but Blacks were unable to attend; he bought a drafting board and designed three homes he has lived in and which housed his photography operation.
 Throughout South Carolina and the United States, museums in residential areas include: Brown v.
-Board of Education National Historic Site, Monroe Street, Topeka,Kansas; Modeska Simkins House/Museum, 2025 Marion Street, Columbia, SC; Martin Luther King - Birth House, 501 Auburn Avenue, Atlanta, Georgia; Benjamin Mayes Historic Site, 229 Hospital Street, Greenwood, SC; Herbert Hoover Presidential Library and Museum, 210 Parkside Drive, West Branch, IA; John F. Kennedy Presidential Library and Museum, Columbia Point, Boston, MA; Lyndon Baines Johnson Presidential Library and Museum, 2313 Red River Street, Austin, TX,; and 183 others.
-And of course, we all are aware the Barack Obama Presidential Library is located in a South Chicago residential area—Jackson Park.
+Board of Education National Historic Site, Monroe Street, Topeka,Kansas; Modeska Simkins House/Museum, 2025 Marion Street, Columbia, SC; Martin Luther King - Birth House, 501 Auburn Avenue, Atlanta, Georgia; Benjamin Mayes Historic Site, 229 Hospital Street, Greenwood, SC.

 Q.: Will there be an admission fee?
 And what are the hours of operation?

-A. Yes, there will be a modest admission fee.
-Hours of operation have not been determined but all visitors will be admitted by appointment only.
+A. Yes, a modest admission fee of $20 will be charged.
+Hours of operation have not been determined.
+All visitors will be admitted by appointment only.